Canadian Patient Dosed in Argenx DOK7-CMS Study

-Our clinical research team at the NeuroMuscular centre of The Ottawa Hospital is excited to share that a Canadian patient affected by DOK-7 Congenital Myasthenic Syndrome (CMS) is the first patient world-wide to receive a dose of a novel trial medicine for this neuromuscular condition.
+Our clinical research team at the NeuroMuscular centre of The Ottawa Hospital is excited to share that a Canadian patient affected by DOK-7 Congenital Myasthenic Syndrome (CMS) is the first patient world-wide to be dosed in a global placebo-controlled trial investigating a novel medicine for this neuromuscular condition.

 Phase 1 Study to Investigate Safety and Tolerability of ARGX-119 in Adult Participants with DOK-7 CMS